 It was great to meet blog friend Valerie and to hang out with Michelle--although we did miss Meredith.
 (Thanks for the photo, Michelle!)

-here, but I was very amused by this quiz on 80s song lyrics.
+You know how some pop songs get stuck in your head and they won't go away?
+Okay, I'm dating myself here, but I was very amused by this quiz on 80s song lyrics.
 Please take the quiz and report your score in the comment section below.
 Be honest!
 Prizes TBD!

 Bedtimes being what they are, we didn't get to hear all of them.